In brief:Â

 It can also include other changes that would affect the client’s risk profile.
 They may move to a riskier jurisdiction, attain a public administrative position (or someone close to them might), be charged with a crime, modify their identifying information (legally or otherwise), or receive some bad press.
 This may cause an FI to reconduct CDD on the client to determine how much their risk level has changed, and if this change justifies adjusting the business relationship or even terminating it altogether.

-1. Customer Identification Program (CIP) – Mandated by the USA PATRIOT Act in 2001, FIs have to develop policies for how customers can open an account, what ID information (at minimum) must be collected from them in the process, and how the FI will verify customer identities in light of its operational risks.
+- Customer Identification Program (CIP) – Mandated by the USA PATRIOT Act in 2001, FIs have to develop policies for how customers can open an account, what ID information (at minimum) must be collected from them in the process, and how the FI will verify customer identities in light of its operational risks.
+To do this, most organizations use a Customer Identification Program (CIP).

-3. PEP/RCA screening – Checking client identities against lists of people who hold public administrative influence, including their family members and close associates.
+- PEP/RCA screening – Checking client identities against lists of people who hold public administrative influence, including their family members and close associates.
 These people tend to be high-risk because they have unique opportunities to commit financial crime, and are also more likely to be targeted by it.
 Definitions and regulations vary by jurisdiction, but most countries require this as part of CDD, AML, and KYC programs.
+Performing an adequate PEP risk assessment can help you ensure you’re aware of PEPs and RCAs and are aware of all risk factors.

-4. OFAC and other sanctions/watchlist screening – Checking client identities to see if they are on, or based in a country that is on, a sanctions list or other financial regulatory watchlist.
+- OFAC and other sanctions/watchlist screening – Checking client identities to see if they are on, or based in a country that is on, a sanctions list or other financial regulatory watchlist.
 Dealing with these entities or within these countries is considered high-risk, or even illegal.
 So an FI needs to avoid doing so if possible (or required by law), or else at least exercise enhanced due diligence in the process.
 In the US, the primary sanctions management agency is the Office of Foreign Assets Control.
+Companies will need to run regular OFAC checks to screen against sanctions lists and other watchlists.